PCC 10.4 Release Manual

 Click the blue edit icon next to the drug name on the prescription preview.

-Select your preferred name and NDC from a list of appropriate options for the drug.
+Select your preferred name and NDC from a list of appropriate alternatives for the drug.

 Concerta Woes Begone

-Prescriptions for generic Concerta will go to the pharmacy with a more representative name and NDC so pharmacists have better information about what to dispense.
+In PCC 10.4, prescriptions for generic Concerta are sent to the pharmacy with a more representative name and NDC so pharmacists have better information about what to dispense.

 The updated name and NDC represent a product that is bioequivalent to Concerta, which has an osmotic pump release mechanism.
 The new default NDC is AB-rated in the Orange Book.